Ayaz20009/HealthProgressMonitor/README.md

 * In the project's Security tab, choose to add a new user, e.g. __main_user__, and for __User Privileges__ specify __Read and write to any database__ (make a note of the password you specify)
 * In the Security tab, add a new __IP Whitelist__ for your laptop's current IP address
 * Create an __M10__ based 3 node replica-set in a single cloud provider region of your choice with default settings
-* Once the cluster has been fully provisioned, in the Atlas console, click the __... (ellipsis)__ for the cluster, select __Load Sample Dataset__ and in the modal dialog, confirm that you want to load the sample dataset by choosing Load Sample Dataset

 __3. Load Data Into A Collection In The Atlas Cluster__
-* In a new terminal/shell from the base folder of this proof, run the following command to generate 1 million, partly templated, partly randomly generated JSON documents representing patient visits and doctor's notes into the database collection _health_progress_monitor.patients_col_
+* In a new terminal/shell from the base folder of this proof, run the following command to generate partly templated, partly randomly generated JSON documents representing patient visits and doctor's notes into the database collection _health_progress_monitor.patients_col_
   ```bash
   mgeneratejs healthmonitor_patients.json -n 100 | mongoimport --uri "mongodb+srv://main_user:MyPassword@testcluster-abcde.mongodb.net/health_progress_monitor" --collection patients_col
   ```